Gravity as the Source of Curvature, not curvature as the source of gravity

 It is a language for summarizing motion

-This explains why PEI treats geometry as an effect rather than a mechanism.
+This explains why PRI treats geometry as an effect rather than a mechanism.

 5. Curved Space as a Volume of Influence

-This article also aligns with PEI’s definition of space:
+This article also aligns with PRI’s definition of space:

 Curved space is the region where gravity meaningfully acts.